ConsenSysMesh/linnia-resources/GETTING_STARTED.md

 #### Ropsten Testnet

-The Ropsten Testnet is a clone of the Ethereum testnet that allows us to deploy and test out our decentralized applications with no risk before deploying them on the Ethereum Mainnet.
+The Ropsten Testnet is a clone of the Ethereum Testnet that allows us to deploy and test out our decentralized applications with no risk before deploying them on the Ethereum Mainnet.
 The Linnia team has already deployed a version of the Linnia Protocol smart contracts on this Testnet, so if you choose to use it, you already have half of the work done for you.
 On the flip side, **all interactions with these contracts are liable to be wiped out at any moment if the Linnia team redeploys.**

 #### Registering for an Infura to connect to Ropsten